midhunkalarikkal/FullDomain/Notes/DSA3.md

 3 . `K-ary Tree`
 -----------------
 - A k-ary tree is a tree in which each node has at most k children.
-When k=2, it is a binary tree; when k=3, it is a ternary tree, and so on.
+When k=2, it is a binary tree,when k=3, it is a ternary tree, and so on.
 - The maximum number of nodes at level l is k^l
 - The maximum number of nodes in a k-ary tree of height h is ((k^h+1) - 1) / k - 1